 Updated on by Daniel Twigg

-Regardless how simple or complex a SaaS application is, most users want to dive in headfirst to try it out.
+Regardless of how simple or complex, a SaaS application is, most users want to dive in headfirst to try it out.
 You may have a library of documentation, tutorials and videos but users are more likely to get that “ah ha!” moment when they are directly using your application.

-This is why an easy way to get your users up and running quickly is to provide them with templates to explore, decimate and modify.
+This is why an easy way to get your users up and running quickly is to provide them with templates to explore.
+They can then decimate and modify.

-Having an existing framework to use as reference is a powerful tool for users to accelerate SaaS onboarding, so let’s take a look at what makes a good template.
+Having an existing framework to use as a reference is a powerful tool for users.
+As a result, it can accelerate SaaS onboarding, so let’s take a look at what makes a good template.

 Why do Users Love Templates?

-The blank page is the bane of most writers.
-Whether it’s the scale of possibilities available to them, or the thought of the mountain they’re set to climb, it can be crippling.
+Hands up if you find starting from scratch a daunting process.
+It’s like a blank page is the bane of most writers.
+Whether it’s the scale of possibilities available to them or the thought of the mountain they’re set to climb.
+It can be pretty crippling.

 Software users are no different.
-The blank screen of possibilities can stop users from throwing themselves into your platform, preventing themselves from really exploring the true benefits and power of your system.
+The blank screen of possibilities can stop users from throwing themselves into your platform.
+As a result, preventing them from really exploring the true benefits and power of your system.

-By providing interactive examples users can jump into a new platform and quickly get a sense of the steps they need to take in order to use your platform to the fullest.
+By providing interactive examples users can jump into a new platform and quickly get a sense of the steps they need to take.
+They can then fully understand how to use your platform to the fullest.